Foreign relations of the Arab League: Israel

+Only a handful of Arab states recognize the State of Israel.
+As of 2026, they are Egypt, Jordan, United Arab Emirates, Bahrain, Morocco, Sudan (normalization announced but not fully implemented), and Palestine.
+Following the 2008–2009 Gaza War, Qatar suspended its low-level relations with Israel, while Mauritania froze and later severed diplomatic relations.
+Morocco did not sever diplomatic relations after the war; its liaison offices had already been closed in 2000 during the Second Intifada, and it formally normalized relations with Israel again in 2020.

 France

 France has been historically affiliated with Arabic countries in North Africa (the Maghreb) and in the Near East, primarily due to French colonisation of the region.
 France is therefore culturally tied to the Arab World, particularly Maghrebi countries, the Arab people in France is estimated to be over 4 million, making it one of the largest Arab diaspora communities in European Continent.